sjstoelting/ezSQL/readme.txt

 Change Log:

+3.07 - Added the new class ezSQL_mysql to use mysqli.
+To update existing projects, just change the class you are using from ezSQL_mysql to ezSQL_mysqli.
+This class is downward compatible to ezSQL_mysql, but is able to use prepared statements.

 3.06 - Extended ezSQL_mysql method quick_connect with a charset parameter

 3.05 - Extended ez_sql_oracleTNS class, that does now support client site connection pooling